apsking/InterviewPrepAlexaSkill/README.md

 # Interview Prep Alexa Skill
 This Amazon Echo Alexa skill is your best way to prepare yourself for interviewing for all kinds of roles.
-Interview Prep has hundreds of questions for a variety of different job types and areas of work.
+Interview Prep has more than one hundred questions for a variety of different job types and areas of work.
 For best results, ask Interview Prep a few questions every day to prepare your answers.
 Consider answering directly into a mirror and focusing not only on your answer, but also your body language!

 ##Setup (*not yet available in the Alexa Skills*)
 You can add this skill to your Amazon Echo device in two ways: